facefusion/facefusion/README.md

   --face-enhancer-model {codeformer,gfpgan_1.2,gfpgan_1.3,gfpgan_1.4,gpen_bfr_256,gpen_bfr_512,restoreformer}        choose the model for the frame processor
   --face-enhancer-blend [0-100]                                                                                      specify the blend amount for the frame processor
   --face-swapper-model {blendswap_256,inswapper_128,inswapper_128_fp16,simswap_256,simswap_512_unofficial}           choose the model for the frame processor
+  --face-swapper-weight [1.0-5.0]                                                                                    specify the weight for the face swapper
   --frame-enhancer-model {real_esrgan_x2plus,real_esrgan_x4plus,real_esrnet_x4plus}                                  choose the model for the frame processor
   --frame-enhancer-blend [0-100]                                                                                     specify the blend amount for the frame processor